 East Campus Commons

-All single occupancy rooms- juniors and seniors
+A combination of single and double occupancy rooms- juniors and seniors

 Apartment style- juniors and seniors (first priority given to seniors)